-Recently, V Magazine got the chance to speak to siblings Andrea and Edouard Leret, the masterminds behind luxury cashmere sweater brand, LERET LERET about their latest collaboration.
-The NYC based brand focuses on cashmere sweaters of the highest quality, which are sourced and produced in Mongolia, home of the finest cashmere.
-The brand collaborated with the artist Angelica Hicks for their newest collection, resulting in a fun sweater and beanie combo that comes in two color variations.
-The British illustrator has previously designed for Gucci, and her list of clients includes big names like Unilever and The Metropolitan Museum of Art, and now, LERET LERET.
+Siblings Andrea and Edouard Leret are the masterminds behind a new luxury cashmere sweater brand, LERET LERET, that’s got everyone buzzing.
+The NYC-based brand focuses on cashmere sweaters of the highest quality, which are sourced and produced in Mongolia, home of the finest cashmere.
+Most recently, the brand collaborated with British illustrator Angelica Hicks for their newest collection, resulting in a fun sweater and beanie combo that comes in two color variations, as the artist has previously designed for Gucci, and her list of clients includes big names like Unilever and The Metropolitan Museum of Art, and now, LERET LERET.

 V: Why have you chosen to focus so solely on cashmere sweaters?

 V: Why Mongolia?
-How do you mix their traditions for your requirements?
+How do you mix their traditions with your requirements?

 V: How did this concept go from an idea to a reality?